shreyasgm/gl_deep_search/README.md

 ## 🔍 Project Overview

-Growth Lab Agent is an agentic AI system designed to answer complex questions about the Growth Lab's research and publications.
+Growth Lab Deep Search is an agentic AI system designed to answer complex questions about the Growth Lab's research and publications.
 The system incorporates:

 **Key Features:**